Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 WHAT IS THE RECOMMENDED READING ORDER FOR THESE BOOKS?

 I often get asked 1.)
 Which books must be read in order?
 2.)
 How are my Faerwyvae series interconnected?
 3.)
-Do I have to read The Fair Isle Trilogy before reading the Entangled with Fae books?
+Do I have to read THE FAIR ISLE TRILOGY before reading the ENTANGLED WITH FAE and FAE FLING AND CORSET STRINGS books?
 4.)
-Can I REALLY read the Entangled with Fae books out of order?
+Can I REALLY read the ENTANGLED WITH FAE books out of order?
+What about FAE FLINGS AND CORSET STRINGS?
 5.)
 If I were to read my first book from you, what should I choose?
 6.)
 Can you just tell me what order YOU recommend I read all your books in?

 So I’m going to answer all of these questions!
 Here’s the info that should explain everything you need to know…

 - Which books MUST be read in order?
-The only books that have to be read in order are the three books in the Fair Isle Trilogy (Book One: To Carve a Fae Heart, Book Two: To Wear a Fae Crown, and Book Three: To Spark a Fae War.)
+The only books that absolutely without a doubt have to be read in order are the three books in THE FAIR ISLE TRILOGY (Book One: To Carve a Fae Heart, Book Two: To Wear a Fae Crown, and Book Three: To Spark a Fae War.)
 You can read these as individual books, or in their single volume omnibus that complies all three in one book.

 - How are my Faerwyvae series interconnected?
-The Fair Isle Trilogy takes place twenty years before Entangled with Fae and Fae Flings and Corset Strings, and there ARE some crossover characters.
-For example, Elliot Rochester (the male MC in Curse of the Wolf King) and Prince Franco (the male MC in Heart of the Raven Prince) are originally introduced in The Fair Isle Trilogy.
-Likewise, A Rivalry of Hearts features a couple characters originally introduced in my Entangled with Fae books.
+THE FAIR ISLE TRILOGY takes place twenty years before ENTANGLED WITH FAE and FAE FLINGS AND CORSET STRINGS, and there ARE some crossover characters.
+For example, Elliot Rochester (the MMC in Curse of the Wolf King) and Prince Franco (the MMC in Heart of the Raven Prince) are originally introduced in THE FAIR ISLE TRILOGY.
+Likewise, A Rivalry of Hearts and My Feral Romance feature characters originally introduced in my ENTANGLED WITH FAE books.
 However, you do not need to have read the book the character is originally from to enjoy or understand the other books they appear in.
+These cameos are more of a reward/easter egg for those who’ve already read the other books.

 - If I’m reading my very first book from you, which book should I start with?
-That depends!
-If you prefer epic fantasy, love fae series like ACOTAR or The Cruel Prince, and enjoy books that have a strong enemies-to-lovers romantic subplot, but one that goes alongside an epic fantasy main plot, then start with To Carve a Fae Heart.
-Or if you want to sample my writing style, try my prequel short story from that series, To Rule a Fae Throne, which is free to my newsletter subscribers.
-OR do you prefer romance as the main plot but still love fae, enemies-to-lovers, fierce heroines, and snarky banter?
-Love fairytale retellings with a unique twist, big stakes, and a dash of steam?
-Then start with Curse of the Wolf King, my Beauty and the Beast retelling.
-Or if you have a favorite fairytale, choose one of the ones I’ve written!
-So far I have Beauty and the Beast (Curse of the Wolf King), Cinderella (Heart of the Raven Prince), The Little Mermaid (Kiss of the Selkie), Snow White (A Taste of Poison, and Sleeping Beauty (A Dream So Wicked).
-If you want a swoony standalone romance with low stakes, raunchy humor, and more spice, read A Rivalry of Hearts from my Fae Flings and Corset Strings series.
-Finally, if you prefer epic or high fantasy with multiple POV, complex worldbuidling, and enjoy slow burn romance that increases with every book, then the Prophecy of the Forgotten Fae trilogy is for you.
+I’m a mood reader, so I have a mood reader’s answer.
+If you’re craving an EPIC ROMANTASY TRILOGY, with fae, enemies-to-lovers, and high stakes, then read THE FAIR ISLE TRILOGY, starting with To Carve a Fae Heart.
+OR do you prefer FANTASY ROMANCE where romance is the main plot but still has fae, enemies-to-lovers, fierce heroines, and snarky banter?
+Love FAIRYTALE RETELLINGS with unique twists, high stakes, and a dash of steam?
+Then read ENTANGLED WITH FAE.
+You can start with Curse of the Wolf King to read in publication order, or start with your favorite fairytale.
+Choose from: Beauty and the Beast (Curse of the Wolf King), Cinderella (Heart of the Raven Prince), The Little Mermaid (Kiss of the Selkie), Snow White (A Taste of Poison, or Sleeping Beauty (A Dream So Wicked).
+OR are you craving a FANTASY ROMCOM with low stakes, sizzling hot spice, and cozy vibes?
+Read FAE FLINGS AND CORSET STRINGS, starting with A Rivalry of Hearts.
+OR if you prefer EPIC FANTASY with multiple POV, complex worldbuidling, and enjoy slow burn romance that increases with every book, then the PROPHECY OF THE FORGOTTEN FAE trilogy is for you.
 Start with A Throne of Shadows.

 CHRONOLOGICAL/PUBLICATION READING ORDER